 But Kristin had established the ground rules quickly.
 Through her polished manner, she had quickly made it clear that their association would remain strictly professional.
 Admittedly disappointed, Henry was both old enough and realistic enough to understand that the girl was way out of his league.

 Apart from that side of things, Kristin proved to be bright and inquisitive.
 So much so, that after a few weeks, a little alarm bell had started ringing in Henry’s head.
-Since joining OFS some four years earlier, he had been unrivalled in the sales and marketing department.
+Since joining OFS some four years earlier, he had been unrivaled in the sales and marketing department.
 Now he realized that he might have some serious competition here.

 With the recession in full swing and clients everywhere tightening their belts, Henry’s own figures had taken a bit of a downturn.
 He was not unduly concerned because situations like this, he knew, were cyclical by nature.
 But just over a year ago, three things had occurred which Henry had had no control over, and from which he had never recovered.